shimmerism/JessePinkmanBot/README.md

 # Jesse Pinkman Bot
-a Discord bot.
-Purpose is unknown so far.
+a Discord bot for entertainment.